West Hempstead Branch: Route description

 The branch had one manual block from "HC" to "VA" until "WM" block limit was installed in 1935.

-Modernization

 As the smallest LIRR commuter branch, the West Hempstead Branch was one of the last in the system to modernize.
-It was the last of the electrified LIRR branches to receive high level platforms, in the early 1970s, and the last of the electrified branches to be fitted with Automatic Train Control (known as Automatic Speed Control by the LIRR), which it received in October 2009 during a system overhaul and upgrade at Valley Interlocking.
-The branch has the lowest ridership of any on the Long Island Rail Road.
-Subsequently, the branch is one of the LIRR lines most vulnerable to closure, and has been threatened with abandonment in recent years.
+It was the last of the electrified LIRR branches to receive high-level platforms, receiving them in the early 1970s – in addition to being the last of the electrified branches to be fitted with Automatic Train Control (known as Automatic Speed Control by the LIRR), which it received in October 2009 during a system overhaul and upgrade at VALLEY Interlocking.
+Aside from the Greenport Branch, an infrequently served diesel-only part of the Main line, the branch has the lowest ridership of any on the Long Island Rail Road.
+Subsequently, the branch is one of the Long Island Rail Road lines most vulnerable to closure, and it was threatened with abandonment in the past.
 From September 2010 until November 22, 2014, the line had no weekend service due to budgetary constraints, with St. Albans served by Babylon Branch trains on weekends.